ruchitachandhok/sei-flex-49/w01/d2/labs/stretch/js-stretch-lab.md

 The following exercises give you an idea.

-For more information, I recommend the "Bit manipulation" chapter of cracking the coding interview, or you can see various online resources such as <a href="https://www.hackerearth.com/practice/basic-programming/bit-manipulation/basics-of-bit-manipulation/tutorial/">this tutorial.</a>
+For more in-depth study, I recommend the "Bit manipulation" chapter of the book "cracking the coding interview" (available on amazon, or i can lend you my copy), or you can look this up on various online resources such as <a href="https://www.hackerearth.com/practice/basic-programming/bit-manipulation/basics-of-bit-manipulation/tutorial/">this tutorial.</a>

 1. Write some code to swap the two values below.
 You may not use a third variable or declare any new variables.